Printed Circuit Boards (PCB)

 - Flex: It is composed of flexible plastic film like polyimide or PET.
 It adapts to many equipment shapes, it is light and resistant to vibration.
 It is particularly present in wearables.

-- Rigid-flex: The structure is a mix between rigid PCBs boads and flexible interconnection between them.
+- Rigid-flex: The structure is a mix between rigid PCBs boards and flexible interconnection between them.
 It combines the advantages of rigid PCBs while adapting to compact components.
 It requires complex lamination step to combine both PCB structures.

-PCB specialization
+PCB specialisation

 - High temperature: It is the type of PCB required when the component is exposed to very high temperatures or is assembled with high temperature technologies.
 The substrate is made of specific high glass transition temperature that remain stable under high temperature.